Tracking Patterns in Toxicity and Antisocial Behavior Over User Lifetimes on Large Social Media Platforms: Introduction

-Google's Jigsaw, the makers of the Perspective API,\cite{lees2022new, wulczyn2017ex,rieder2021fabrics} give a practical reason for choosing the term: when training humans to annotate their training data for generally problematic text, they found that “toxic” was the easiest concept to understand and find an agreed-on definition for.
-That is, they tried various terms for various forms of problematic behavior, and the annotators were more likely to disagree on which comments met the definitions of any of the other terms.\cite{jigsawCurrent} For the API metric used in this work, “severe toxicity”, the specific definition they used was: “a hateful, aggressive, disrespectful comment or otherwise very likely to make a user leave a discussion or give up on sharing their perspective”.\cite{perspective_api_attribute_defs}

-Whether or not we agree with their definition,\cite{sheth2022defining, arora2023detecting, fortuna2020toxic} the model is clearly measuring \textit{some} signal.
-And since we’re interested in patterns at large scale over long time periods, we think it can give us useful information.
-Plus, the fact that it’s commonly used in research\cite{fortuna2020toxic} makes it easier to put results in context, and its use in real-world applications\cite{lee2019alphabetmade,guo2023evaluating} means that it’s worth studying.
+Google's Jigsaw, the makers of the Perspective API,\cite{lees2022new, wulczyn2017ex,rieder2021fabrics} give a practical reason for choosing the term \enquote{toxicity}: when teaching humans to annotate their training data for generally problematic text, they found that \enquote{toxic} was the easiest concept for annotators to understand\cite{jigsawCurrent} That is, they tried various terms for various forms of problematic behavior, and the annotators were most likely to agree on which comments met the definition of \enquote{toxic} than for any of the other terms.
+For the API metric used in this work, \enquote{severe toxicity}, the specific definition they used was: \enquote{a hateful, aggressive, disrespectful comment or otherwise very likely to make a user leave a discussion or give up on sharing their perspective}.\cite{perspective_api_attribute_defs} Whether or not we agree with their definition,\cite{sheth2022defining, arora2023detecting, fortuna2020toxic} the Perspective API model is clearly measuring \textit{some} signal.\cite{lees2022new} And since we’re interested in patterns at large scale over long time periods, we think it can give us useful information.
+Also, the fact that the API is commonly used in research\cite{fortuna2020toxic} makes it easier to put results in context, and its use in real-world applications\cite{lee2019alphabetmade,guo2023evaluating} means that it’s worth studying.